 If the complaint has not been resolved at Stage 1 or 2, and the reasons for this are made clear in writing; the complaint will proceed to Stage 3 for independent review.
 This is often conducted by the Director of Quality Assurance or other Senior Director, allowing 28 days for investigation and every effort will be made to achieve complaint resolution.
 If the complainant remains dissatisfied, they may take advice from the Regulatory Authority.

 Name and Address of Inspection Body

-All the activities of NFA London North are inspected and regulated by Ofsted who can be contacted at the following:

-- Ofsted, Piccadilly Gate, Store Street, Manchester M1 2WD
+Ofsted Piccadilly Gate, Store Street, Manchester, M1 2WD

-- General Enquiries: 0300 123 1231
+Telephone: 0300 123 1231

-- About Concerns: 0300 123 4666

-- Email: enquiries@ofsted.gov.uk
+Email: enquiries@ofsted.gov.uk

 Children's Commissioner